Powered Paragliding For the Do-It-Yourselfer

-The plans are downloadable, with restrictions on their use, including agreement that a PPG2 rating is achieved before setting out on your own.
-Obviously it's up to you to be honest but the fact is that without proper training, this sport can be extremely unforgiving.
+Skybolt plans are available here with some restrictions on use, namely an agreement that a PPG2 rating is achieved before flying on your own.
+Obviously it's up to you to be honest but doing this without proper training is a good way to get dead or maimed.
 Always, always get good instruction from someone who uses the USPPA syllabus before attempting to even start your paramotor!

 All support is done through the Yahoo group SkyBoltBuilders.

 Our goal is simple, insuring that a viable, plans-built PPG remains an option for those who prefer to do-it-yourself.
 Building support will be through the yahoo group which has now grown to over 500 members.

 If you're interested in building a paramotor from plans, this is the real deal.
 It is the only machine that has been from plans in any quantity and flies like a dream.
 Anyone who has flown a Miniplane (non weight shift), Sky Cruiser, Blackhawk, Fly Products or numerous other high hook-in machines, will feel at home on this one.

 Lots more to come on the website as we resurrect previous content and add new from existing flyers.
 This is, in effect, making the plans open source in a limited form.